dmsi-io/gha-code-review/README.md

 The purpose of this GitHub Action is to check code in more complex ways than is allowed by linters or unit tests

+**NOTE:** This action expects that the repo will have been checked out prior to running the action.

 ## Inputs

 | NAME        | DESCRIPTION                                                            | TYPE      | REQUIRED | DEFAULT |